 Sign Up for Notifications

 Generalized job boards like Indeed, Monster, and LinkedIn Careers can seem hopeless.
+You’ll probably want to consider cancelling LinkedIn premium.
 But most of them have decent enough search functions and notification features, so you can minimize the amount of time you spend on them looking at stuff that is not relevant to your job hunt.
 Pick a few key words based on postings and roles that do sound like a match and sign up for email digests when anything new is posted.
 You’ll be the first to know, and you won’t have to spend demoralizing hours plugging in your search terms and scrolling.

 Craft Some Killer Interview Questions